1031 Exchanges in Kansas

 If using the 200% identification rule (listing more than three potential replacement properties), the investor must close on at least 90% of the total fair market value of those identified properties.

-Partner with a Trusted 1031 Exchange Company in Kansas
+Partner with a Trusted Kansas 1031 Exchange Company

 Whether you're exchanging both properties within Kansas or reinvesting across state lines, First American Exchange Company has the nationwide reach and local expertise to support your 1031 exchange from start to finish.

 Our Qualified Intermediaries guide Kansas investors through each step, ensuring compliance, safeguarding funds, and helping you leverage every available benefit of Section 1031.
-Contact us today to start your Kansas 1031 exchange with confidence.
+Contact us today to learn more about our 1031 exchange services in Kansas and start your exchange with confidence.